ben-grande/qusal/salt/sys-audio/README.md

 - Restart the audio server `disp-sys-audio`;
 - Restart the audio client; and
 - Attach the device to the audio client;

+### How to use USB devices, Bluetooth, Camera and Microphone

+Bluetooth and Camera are normally integrated in laptops, but they still are USB devices internally.
+They will be held by `(disp-)sys-usb` or `(disp-)sys-net`, else `dom0`.

+Built-in microphones on the other hand, are directly attached to `dom0`.

+To use these devices, you have to attach them to their respective qubes:

+- audio server: Bluetooth; and
+- audio client: cameras, speakers, microphones.